unworthydata/COMP2042_CW_hcyot1/README.md

   * Extracted "DebugConsole" and "DebugPanel" into package "debug"

 05/12/2021:
 * Fixed all access modifiers.
-Set all fields to private, added getters and setters accordingly, and made all helper methods only used internally within a class private.
+Set all fields to private, added getters and setters accordingly, and set to private all those helper methods only used internally
 * Ordered all methods and variables in the order public -> protected -> private
+* Removed unused variable "name" in class Brick constructor and all related unused variables
+* Pushed up the repeated method "makeBrickFace()" in Brick subclasses
+* Replaced radiusA and radiusB in constructor of class "Ball" (a circle cannot have two different radii)